 One tip: Before consolidating, consider making extra-principal payments on a loan if it has a much higher interest rate than your other loans.
 That way, the higher-interest loan won’t have as big an impact on the average rate for the new, consolidated loan.
 Be sure to specify that you want your check applied to the loan’s principal—or there’s a risk the check will be put toward future regular monthly payments.

-If you need further relief, investigate the federal government’s various income-based repayment plans, which can lead to lower monthly payments, depending on your income and family size.
+The federal government has a variety of income-based repayment plans, which can lead to lower monthly payments, depending on your income and family size.
 It can be tough to figure out how one plan differs from another.
-The relatively new Revised Pay As You Earn (or REPAYE) Repayment Plan is open to anyone with federal direct student loans.
-Under the plan, loan payments are limited to 10% of discretionary income.
-Discretionary income is defined as income in excess of 150% of the federal poverty level for your family size and state of residence.
-But if you are eligible, you may find other plans are a better bet, especially if you’re married and hope to exclude your spouse’s earnings from the income calculations.
+The latest iteration is the SAVE (Save on A Valuable Education) plan, which is open to anyone with federal direct student loans.
+Under the plan, loan payments are limited to 5% to 10% of discretionary income.
+Discretionary income is defined as income in excess of 225% of the federal poverty level for your family size and state of residence.
+Borrowers on the Revised Pay As You Earn (or REPAYE) plan—an earlier, much vaunted repayment plan—will automatically get the benefits of the new SAVE Plan.

 You might also be able to get your student loans forgiven if you work for 10 years in the public or nonprofit sector.
-Others in the income-based repayment program may be eligible to have their undergraduate student loans cancelled after 20 years and their graduate school loans cancelled after 25 years.
+Others in the income-based repayment program will typically be eligible to have their undergraduate student loans cancelled after 20 years and their graduate school loans cancelled after 25 years, though borrowers with smaller balances could receive forgiveness after as little as 10 years.
 For more information, head to StudentAid.gov.
+Make sure you understand and follow all the rules—or you may not get your loans forgiven.

 Private loans don’t offer the same array of standardized repayment options, so renegotiating your education debt can be trickier.
 If you refinance, you may be able to lower your interest rate or at least extend the term of the loans, thereby reducing your monthly payment.
 But to do so, often you will need a good credit score and possibly a cosigner on the loan, who is typically a parent, especially if you’re applying to refinance soon after graduating.